Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 I'm a big fan of Dr. Bronners unscented soap for dishes and personal hygiene.

-Go ahead and splurge: it's the best investment in your health that $3.50 US can buy.
+Go ahead and splurge: it's the best investment in your health that a small amount of money can buy.
+Peace of mind is worth that pittance.

 One more clean water note